Max Gray CHAMP Research

 Max Gray CHAMP is currently looking for families interested in family-focused treatment for mood disorders.

-Please visit the Research Projects links below or contact Anabel Salimian at (310) 906-0917 if interested in treatment studies.
+Please see the Research Projects below & contact the CHAMP Clinic (310-825-2836) if interested in one of our currently enrolling studies.

 Featured Studies